-Cup noodles and instant noodles is one of the biggest inventions in Japan that has spread all over the world.
-In Japan there are thousands of different flavors and they are much more stuffed compared to those sold in Brazil.
+Cup Noodles and instant noodles is one of Japan's greatest inventions that has spread all over the world.
+In Japan there are thousands of different flavors and they are much more filling compared to those sold in Brazil.

-It is consumed by much of the Japanese population due to the low price and short preparation time.
+It is consumed by a large part of the Japanese population, due to the low price and short preparation time.
 It is mainly consumed by busy people or Neets.
-Momofuku Ando, founder of Nissin, invented instant noodles in 1958.

-Some people mistakenly find that instant ramen is healthy just because it is done in Japan and is full of vegetables.
-Like most industrialized products cup noodles and Japanese instant noodles also have its dangers, and we’ll see about them in this article.
+Some people mistakenly think that instant ramen is healthy just because it is made in Japan and is full of vegetables.
+Like most industrialized products the Cup Noodles and Japanese instant noodles also have their dangers.

 Dangers of Cup Noodles

-The great danger even is in the high sodium content, possessing more than 1060mg and 13g of fats.
-A Cup Noodle has about 380 calories, 126 of which are fats and the rest white flour.
-Instant noodle seasoning and soup is great responsible.
+The greatest danger is the high sodium content, with more than 1060mg and 13g of fats.
+A Noodle Cup has about 380 calories, 126 of which are just fats and the rest white flour.
+The seasoning and instant noodle soup is largely responsible.

 Alternatives to Cup Noodles